Tethering on UK Networks: Which Mobile Networks Allow You To Tether?

 The following goodybags will allow you to tether on giffgaff from £7.50/month:

-On O2, tethering is only permitted on Pay Monthly contracts.
-This has been a standard feature of O2’s Pay Monthly contracts since March 2011 (the rules may differ if you took your contract before this).
-Unfortunately, it’s not currently possible to tether on O2 Pay As You Go.
+On O2, tethering is permitted on both Pay Monthly contracts and Pay As You Go tariffs.
+Tethering has been a standard feature of O2’s Pay Monthly contracts since March 2011 (so the rules may differ if you took your contract before this).

 The following SIM-only deals will allow you to tether on O2 from £12.50/month: